-After a year off of stadium life due to the pandemic—which, unfortunately, turned out to be one of the Bills’ most epic seasons yet—folks are ready to flood the stands yet again.
-Whether you’re already a diehard fan or you don’t know the difference between a touchdown and a homerun, get your fill of game-day eats—Buffalo wings, hotdogs, burgers, Wegmans subs, and chips and bison dip—and prepare to soak in the mania.
+Rain or shine, Bills fans come out en masse on gameday.
+Whether you’re already a diehard fan or you don’t know the difference between a touchdown and a homerun, get your fill of game-day wings, hot dogs, burgers, Wegmans subs, and chips and bison dip—and prepare to soak in the mania.
 Being part of the gameday crowd is like a distillate of Buffalo's unique energy and makes for an unforgettable experience, even if you forget some of the details afterward.
 You know, like smashing that table.

 Experience the magic and weirdness of Dyngus Day

 Some say Dyngus Day began in Poland in 966 CE—but given the presence of flamingos (definitely not a fixture in medieval Poland), no one is entirely sure how Buffalo’s annual celebration became what it is today.